FierroPablo/Google/Quiz/Professional Cloud Architect/Designing and Planning a Cloud Solution Architecture.md

 In Cloud Shell, create a YAML file defining your Container called build.yaml.
 Create a Container in GKE by running the command gcloud builds submit –config build.yaml .

 In Cloud Shell, create a YAML file defining your Pod called pod.yaml.
 Create a Pod in GKE by running the command kubectl apply -f pod.yaml
+(Incorrect.
+A Pod is the smallest unit of Deployment and contains one or more containers.
+A Pod doesn’t define how many containers must be running, so they’re generally managed by the Deployment or StatefulSet.)

 3.
 You are working in a mixed environment of VMs and Kubernetes.
 Some of your resources are on-premises, and some are in Google Cloud.
 Using containers as a part of your CI/CD pipeline has sped up releases significantly.
 You want to start migrating some of those VMs to containers so you can get similar benefits.
 You want to automate the migration process where possible.
 What should you do?